 Accommodation: Geraldton Backpackers, twin room with shared bathroom AU$95.

-This morning we drive up the road to the HMAS Sydney Memorial.
-It’s set beneath a dome of metal seagulls, which is far more beautiful than it sounds.
-It looks stunning at sunset if you’re here in the late afternoon.
+This morning we drive up the road to the HMAS Sydney Memorial set beneath a dome of metal seagulls, which is far more beautiful than it sounds and also looks stunning at sunset if you’re here at that time.

 There are 645 gulls in the dome each representing a life taken when the HMAS Sydney came under attack from the German cruiser Kormoran, off the coast of Western Australia.
-Both ships were sunk but never found.
-That is, until 2008.
-By then, most of the memorial was already in place, including a statue of a woman looking forlornly out to sea representing the families left behind.
+Both ships were sunk but never found… that is, until 2008, when most of the memorial was already in place, including a statue of a woman looking forlornly out to sea representing the families left behind.
 Amazingly, it turns out the woman is staring in the exact direction where the shipwrecks were found!

-It was actually quite an interesting memorial and there are a number of plaques that tell the ship’s story.
-If you get there at 1030am, there is a free tour that guides you through the different sections.
+It was actually quite an interesting memorial and there are a number of plaques that tell the ship’s story, but if you get there at 1030am, there is a free tour that guides you through the different sections.